graspnet/graspnetAPI/docs/source/example_eval.rst

         |
         --- scene_0189

-You can only generate dump for one camera, there will be no error for doing that.
+You can choose to generate dump files for only one camera, there will be no error for doing that.

 Evaluation API
 ^^^^^^^^^^^^^^